 - 1. At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
-The visiting team calls the toss. - 2.
-The winner of the coin toss has the choice of offense or defense.
+The visiting team calls the toss. - The winner of the coin toss has the choice of offense or defense.
 The loser of the coin toss has the choice of direction.
+There is no option to defer.
 Possession changes to start the second half to the team that started the game on defense. - 3.
 The offensive team takes possession of the ball at its 5-yard line and has four (4) downs to cross midfield.
 Once a team crosses midfield, it has three (3) downs to score a touchdown. - a.
 If the offensive team fails to cross midfield, on 3 downs, and elect to "punt" on 4th down, possession of the ball changes and the opposition starts its drive from its own 5-yard line.
 If the offensive team goes for it on 4th down and does not cross field, the opposing team will start its possession from the spot. - b.
-Offensive Teams MUST declare 4th down intent; "Play or Punt", when asked by the referee and prior to the [']Ready for Play'. - c.
+Any time prior to making the ball, 'Ready for Play' the referee MUST ask the offensive teams head coach to declare 'Punt or Play'.
+The coach MUST answer at that time or risk a delay of game penalty at the referee's discretion. - c.
 Teams may use a timeout only to change the declaration of "Play" at any time prior to the expiration of the play clock. - d.
 If the declaration is "Punt" the ball changes possession and will be placed at the opposing Team's 5-yard line, 1st down, with NO option to change the declaration. - e.
-If the offense fails to score, after crossing midfield the ball changes possession and the new offensive Team starts at its 5-yard line. - 4.
+If the offense fails to score, after crossing midfield the ball changes possession and the new offensive Team starts at its 5-yard line - 4.
 Teams change sides after the first half.
 Possession changes to the team that started the game on defense.